 Basic TaeKwon-Do Information

 TaeKwon-Do is one of the newest martial arts in the world.
 It was created in the late 20th century by General Choi Hong Hi (1918-2002) from Pyongyang, North Korea, who is considered the father and inventor of TaeKwon-Do.
-When asked about his name, the General discussed his family name and then stated, "My other name is TaeKwon-Do given to me by God in 1955."
 General Choi Hong Hi is also the founder of the ITF.
-It is with great sorrow that we mourned his passing (June 15, 2002) but we know his legacy will live on.
+It is with great sorrow that we mourned his passing (June 15, 2002) but we strive to make sure his legacy will live on!

-Many of the students in this class have had the opportunity to practice TaeKwon-Do with the General - in fact, his last International Instructor's Seminar was held right here in Colorado in April, 2002...just two months before his death.
-Some students were lucky enough to have called him "friend."
-One such student of the General is Grand Master Charles E. Sereff, founder and president of the USTF.
-It is Grand Master Sereff who is credited with bringing the General's TaeKwon-Do to the United States.
+Some of the instructors in this class had the opportunity to practice TaeKwon-Do with the General - in fact, his last International Instructor's Seminar was held right here in Colorado in April, 2002...just two months before his death.
+Grand Master Hups had a strong relationship with the General over many years and was lucky enough to have called him "friend".

 The literal translation of TaeKwon-Do follows: